jsscmnhn/shady_amsterdam/docs/api.md

 > - `trunkheight` (int, optional): Trunk height for vegetation calculations, representing the percentage of CHM height for trunk height (default: 25).
 >
 > **Output:**
-> - None: This function prints messages regarding the processing status for each folder.
+> - (Nothing): This function prints messages regarding the processing status for each folder.

 ---